 A high quality and reliable rechargeable battery is essential for powering any mobility scooter or electric wheelchair.
 Gel batteries are widely used in mobility aids as opposed to AGM batteries.
 Over the years, many of our customers have asked us why this is the case.

 Ever wondered if you are correctly connecting up your deep cycle battery system?
 In this blog, the expert team at Valen will walk you through the correct way to connect your battery system to make every installation and maintenance project a success!

-VMS signs, radar signs, arrow boards and portable traffic lights all rely on some form of battery system, whether the battery used is an AGM, Gel or Lithium battery.
+VMS signs, radar signs, arrow boards and portable traffic lights all rely on some form of a battery system, whether the battery is an AGM, Gel or Lithium battery.
 Often these battery systems are charged by solar panels, and in some cases, the charging only happens when the sign is back at base.
-These long service periods with no battery.

 For technicians in the fire systems industry, it’s not only important to ensure that the right type of starter batteries are used in diesel powered fire pumping systems, but that the correct charging methods are always followed.

-VRLA batteries play a crucial role in providing power in UPS, communications and road sign applications.
-For large scale installations requiring multiple VRLA batteries, a common concern is how to maximise battery service life in order to reduce maintenance time and replacement costs.
+Valve Regulated Lead Acid (VRLA) batteries play a crucial role in providing power in UPS, communications and road sign applications.
+For large scale installations requiring multiple VRLA batteries, a common concern is how to maximise battery service life to reduce maintenance time and replacement costs.